joshydavid/information-security-study-notes/resources/osi-model.md

 Once Ms. Palmer’s computer receives the bit stream through a physical medium (such as her wifi), the data will flow through the same series of layers on her device, but in the opposite order.
 First the physical layer will convert the bitstream from 1s and 0s into frames that get passed to the data link layer.
 The data link layer will then reassemble the frames into packets for the network layer.
 The network layer will then make segments out of the packets for the transport layer, which will reassemble the segments into one piece of data.

 The data will then flow into the receiver's session layer, which will pass the data along to the presentation layer and then end the communication session.
 The presentation layer will then remove the compression and pass the raw data up to the application layer.
 The application layer will then feed the human-readable data along to Ms. Palmer’s email software, which will allow her to read Mr. Cooper’s email on her laptop screen.

-## Data Flow

-Sender: Layer 7 -> Layer 1

-1. Application: Application creates data (e.g., sending an email).
-2. Presentation: Data is formatted, encrypted, or compressed.
-3. Session: The session between the sender and receiver is initiated.
-4. Transport: Data is segmented into smaller packets, and error-checking is performed (e.g., TCP ensures reliability).
-5. Network: The data packet is routed based on IP addresses.
-6. Data Link: The data packet is framed with physical addresses (MAC address) for local delivery.
-7. Physical: The data is transmitted as electrical signals or light pulses.

-Receiver: Layer 1 -> Layer 7

-1. Physical: Signals are received and converted into bits.
-2. Data Link: Data is extracted from the physical frames.
-3. Network: Data is routed to the correct destination.
-4. Transport: Segments are reassembled, and error correction is applied.
-5. Session: The session is maintained.
-6. Presentation: Data is decrypted and decompressed, if necessary.
-7. Application: Data is presented to the user or application.

 ### Information Security Context